linmeishang/docker-mindstep/README.md

 Then use ls command and cd command to navigate to the newly created folder DataPreparation_YYYYMMDDhhmm and Model_YYYYMMDDhhmm, where the trained model is saved.

-## Step 7:  Copy everything in this container.
+## Step 7:  Jump out from the container.

-You have to jump out from the container first by using:

 ```
 exit
 ```

-Then copy the whole container to your home directory under the folder "Container".
+## Step 8:  Copy the whole container to your home directory under the folder "Container"  to better ultilize the saved files.

 Replace < container-id > with yours.

 ```
 docker cp <container-id>:/DockerMindStep ~/Container